A Travellerâs Guide to Earthquakes and Tsunamis in Vanuatu

 Tsunamis are a major natural hazard in Vanuatu, most often triggered by offshore earthquakes, though undersea landslides and volcanic activity can also generate dangerous waves.

 Vanuatu has a long history of tsunami events, with records dating back to the 19th century.
-The country sits in a highly active seismic zone, and tsunami hazard is classified as high, with a greater than 40% chance of a potentially damaging tsunami occurring within the next 50 years.
+The country sits in a highly active seismic zone, and the tsunami hazard is classified as high, with a greater than 40% chance of a potentially damaging tsunami occurring within the next 50 years.

 Because many communities are located along low-lying coastlines, tsunamis pose a serious risk, particularly as rising sea levels linked to climate change may increase the areas exposed to inundation in the future.